How To Find Federal, State, & Local Government Small Business Grants

 Offline Strategies

-Unfortunately, the more well-advertised a grant opportunity is, the more competition it’s likely to have.
+Unfortunately, the more widely advertised a grant is, the more competition it’s likely to have.
 If it’s on a website, anyone can find it just as easily as you did.

-However, sometimes you can get ahead of the game by keeping your ear to the ground in your local community.
+However, sometimes you can get ahead of the game by staying connected to your local business community.
 You may be able to unearth some lesser-known grant opportunities this way.

 Here are some possible ways to go about it: